A Type of Unifying Relation in (A)dS Spacetime: Applications in Cosmology

 It is valuable to comment more about the applications for unifying relations in cosmology.
 As we have presented above, in 4-pt correlation functions, unifying relations can exactly reproduce the results from cosmological bootstrap \cite{Baumann:2020dch}.
-Therefore, we can expect that the unifying relations can help us calculate the higher points correlation functions in the dS background after we are able to figure out all anomalous terms.
+Therefore, we can expect that the unifying relations can help us calculate the higher points correlation functions in the dS background.
 Besides, our calculations can also be applied to higher dimension background spacetime.